lindosystems/lindoapi-python/README.md

 ```
 To have this variable set automatically, add the above line to your `~/.bashrc` or `~/.bash_profile` file.

+## For Mac Users
+The LINDO api has two version that could be compatible with your machine osx64x86 and arm64.
+If you are using osx64x86 then your Python distribution must have been installed on an Intel Mac or using Rosetta, otherwise it will target arm64 .whl files when using pip.
+Similarly, if you are using a M1/M2 Mac when Python was installed on your machine Rosetta should have been disabled.
+The LINDO api supports Python 3.7-3.10 on osx64x86 and Python 3.10 on arm64.

 ## How to Build Wheel and Install (for package managers)